seifoun-2749N/SFX12_HackPad/README.md

 ## Overview :

-A costum macropad made with 12 mechanical switches and a rotay encoder with creative and chic design .
+A custom macropad made with 12 mechanical switches and a rotay encoder with creative and chic design .
 It's also an open source device that you can build it yourself and costumize it like you want.

 ---